Quarter End Playbook

 • Current filings take priority.
 During filing month, on-time current-quarter filings are processed before any refiles for failed returns.

-• Refiles after blockers are resolved.
-Once the company resolves the blocker, Check’s TaxOps team will make every reasonable attempt to refile the return before its due date.
+• If blockers are resolved during the filing month.
+Once the company resolves the blocker, Check will make every reasonable attempt to refile the return before its due date.

 • Penalties and interest.
 If, despite these efforts, the due date is not met, Check will not be responsible for any penalty and/or interest associated with the original failure.